Thermal transfer enhancement by hydrodynamic plasmons in electron bilayers: Near-field energy transfer

 This equation applies to both layers.
 From the Navier-Stokes equation \eqref{eq:dt-p} we find

 where we additionally multiplied by momentum $\bm{q}$ to have a scalar form of the equation.
 Here we neglected terms due to pressure fluctuations

-Indeed, neglecting the first term is legitimate since density variations from the local compressibility is significantly smaller than the contribution to density fluctuations stemming from the long-range Coulomb potential, which is retained in Eq. \eqref{eq:p-linearized}.
-The second term in Eq. \eqref{eq:delta-P} couples particle and entropy density fluctuations, which physically comes from the diffusive modes caused by temperature fluctuations and thermal expansion of the electron liquid.
+Indeed, neglecting the first term is legitimate since density variations from the local compressibility are significantly smaller than the contribution to density fluctuations stemming from the long-range Coulomb potential, which is retained in Eq. \eqref{eq:p-linearized}.
+The second term in Eq. \eqref{eq:delta-P} couples particle and entropy density fluctuations, which physically come from the diffusive modes caused by temperature fluctuations and thermal expansion of the electron liquid.
 Our analysis shows that these contributions are small as compared to plasmons driven by fluctuating longitudinal stresses in the fluid.
 The linearization of the stress tensor in Eq. \eqref{eq:stress} gives

-Together with the form of the fluctuating potential in Eq.\eqref{eq:delta-Phi} we can eliminate velocity fluctuations $\delta\bm{v}$ from Eqs. \eqref{eq:j-linearized} and \eqref{eq:p-linearized} to arrive at two linear equations that describe coupled density fluctuations in each layer.
+Together with the form of the fluctuating potential in Eq. \eqref{eq:delta-Phi} we can eliminate velocity fluctuations $\delta\bm{v}$ from Eqs. \eqref{eq:j-linearized} and \eqref{eq:p-linearized} to arrive at two linear equations that describe coupled density fluctuations in each layer.
 In the symmetrized basis of normal modes these equations decouple and we find as a result

 The splitting of density fluctuations into two separate contributions is natural since viscous stresses do not correlate with the intrinsic fluctuations of currents.
-The resonant denominator of the polarization function of electron fluid in a double-layer is found in the form
+The resonant denominator of the polarization function of electron fluid in a double layer is found in the form

 where